MilesOfRoses/my-jekyll/_posts/life/2023-12-05-american-dream-home.md

 <br><br>
 And if you personally don't like the little lifestyle plan that your State/Corporate overlords have gracefully lined up for you, if you dare disobey, if you dare build a little off-grid-eco-oasis-of-freedom outside of their walled garden and oversight, they'll fine you into bankruptcy, threaten you with jail time, and send a wrecking ball right through your beautiful tiny home, rendering you homeless, penniless, and possibly in jail with court fees...
 <br><br>
 "Land of the Free" more like "Land of the Two Headed Corporate/State Leviathan"...
-Is it any wonder that I have gravitated towards Anarchism?
 </p>